ds82/tiny-di/README.md

 tiny.ns('some/ns').to('./some/local/dir/');
 tiny.get('some/ns/foo'); // will require('./some/local/dir/foo')

+// use custom providers
+tiny.provide('Something', somethingProvider);

+// this function is called whenever a module requires `Somehing` function somethingProvider(env, injector) {
+  return 'I was required by ' + env.binding;
+}

 // tiny-di comes with built-in resolver which tries
 // to cover basic use cases.
 // if you need a more advanced resolving of your deps, you can